Year In Review - 2020

 Early this year, I requested a few of my friends to be my advisors.
 I also created a WhatsApp group "Board" to officiate the plan.
 My board of advisors took their roles seriously.

-Whenever I posted a new video, Harit sent me positive feedback with some tips to improve.
+Whenever I posted a new My video log, Harit sent me positive feedback with some tips to improve.
 He even took the pain of searching for some intro and outro music in Fiverr.
 The other board member Ritika, took more than an hour analyzing Gravitas WINS landing page.
 The landing page is better because of her suggestions.

 Learning from practitioners